tsu710785/QMP-shell-script/README.md

 `cal_next()`is to get string and `_obj()` is and array constructor.
 ##find_ppid.js
 Basically this is very similiar with first one, and purpose of this is to find ppid for everyone.
-**Cause we find ppid is the tast adress adds 92.
+**Cause we find ppid is the task address adds 92.
 And this will point to top of ppid's stackframe** After find ppid, we also store it into the JSON we created a while ago.
 ```
 var net = require('net'),async = require('async'),fs = require('fs');